consensus-shipyard/mir/README.md

 Even the implementation of the Mir-BFT protocol itself has been abandoned and replaced by its successor, [ISS](/pkg/iss), which is intended to be the first protocol implemented within Mir.
-However, since Mir is designed to be modular and versatile, ISS is just one (the first) of the protocols implemented in ISS.
+However, since Mir is designed to be modular and versatile, ISS is just one (the first) of the protocols implemented in Mir.

 ## Current Status